 ABOUT THE TEACHER

-Charles has been a Countertechnique practitioner for 13 years, and became a Certified Teacher in 2012; there are 32 Teachers worldwide.
-Charles has taught Countertechnique at the University of Calgary, Loyola Marymount University (Los Angeles), the University of San Francisco, UC Berkeley, CSU East Bay, L’Artere (Quebec City), Circuit-Est (Montreal), Love-In (Toronto), and at numerous dance centers throughout the SF Bay Area.
+Charles has been a Countertechnique practitioner for 14 years, and became a Certified Teacher in 2012; there are 32 Teachers worldwide.
+Charles has taught Countertechnique at the American Dance festival, University of Calgary, Loyola Marymount University (Los Angeles), the University of San Francisco, UC Berkeley, CSU East Bay, L’Artere (Quebec City), Circuit-Est (Montreal), Love-In (Toronto), and at numerous dance centers throughout the SF Bay Area.
 He began his dance career in 2006 with Tatiana Baganova’s Provincial Dances Theatre in Yekaterinburg, Russia.
 In 2008, he returned to his native California to start FACT/SF in order to make his own contributions to innovation and excellence in contemporary dance.
-FACT/SF and Chunky Move (Australia) are the world’s only Countertechnique-trained dance companies.
-Over the past 10 years, Charles has created 34 works, with commissions by the US Department of State, CounterPulse, Acid Rain (Chelyabinsk), Dialogue Dance (Kostroma), the Yekaterinburg University of the Humanities (Yekaterinburg), and others.
-Described as ‘utterly absorbing’ and ‘mesmerizing’ (SF Bay Guardian), Charles’ work with FACT/SF has been performed throughout California, in Portland, Oregon, Seattle, Washington, across Russia, and in Bulgaria, Serbia, Croatia, and Macedonia.
+Over the past 11 years, Charles has created 35 works, with commissions by the US Department of State, CounterPulse, Acid Rain (Chelyabinsk), Dialogue Dance (Kostroma), the Yekaterinburg University of the Humanities (Yekaterinburg), and others.
+Described as ‘utterly absorbing’ and ‘mesmerizing’ (SF Bay Guardian), Charles’ work with FACT/SF has been performed throughout California, in Portland, Oregon, Seattle, Washington, Durham, North Carolina, across Russia, and in Bulgaria, Serbia, Croatia, and Macedonia.
 Throughout 2012, Charles was a mentee of Elizabeth Streb as part of CHIME Across Borders at the Margaret Jenkins Dance Lab.
 Charles graduated with honors from the University of California, Berkeley, with degrees in Dance & Performance Studies and English Literature.
 (Photo by Kegan Marling)